What to Wear Hiking in Alaska in Summer

 1. Comfort is key.
 You’re not going to enjoy your hike if your feet are aching after the first mile and your pants are way too tight.

 2. Dress in Layers.
 Every Alaskan will offer you this tip first.
-Each layer you wear has a different function and with Alaska’s weather being a bit unpredictable, you’ll want to be able to add or remove layers as needed.
+Each hiking layer you wear has a different function and with Alaska’s weather being a bit unpredictable, you’ll want to be able to add or remove layers as needed.

 3. Say No to Cotton.
 Did you know cotton absorbs over 25 times its weight in water?
 So when things start to turn cold and wet, you’ll feel chilly if you wear cotton.